Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 which provides the array abstraction, and performs internal looping over the array data in C.

 Historically, NumPy is geared towards a single-core CPU execution.
-The surge of popularity of hardware accelerators, such as GPUs, gave rise to multiple array libraries--CuPy, PyTorch, JAX and others--which encapsulate the compute power of accelerators
+The surge in popularity of hardware accelerators, such as GPUs, gave rise to multiple array libraries--CuPy, PyTorch, JAX and others--which encapsulate the compute power of accelerators
 (which NumPy itself does not harness) within the NumPy-like array interface.